MicrosoftDocs/Hololens/hololens/hololens-network.md

 ### VPN via UI

 VPN is not enabled by default but can be enabled manually by opening **Settings** app and navigating to  **Network & Internet -> VPN**.
+1. Select a VPN provider.
+1. Create a connection name.
+1. Enter your server name or address.
+1. Select the VPN type.
+1. Select type of sign-in info.
+1. Optionally add user name and password.
+1. Apply the VPN settings.

 ![HoloLens VPN settings](./images/vpn-settings-ui.jpg)